SirRuggie/MBR-xbebenk/Usage.md

 ## <a name="multi"></a>TO DO

 Update Power Options
 Disable Windows Update
+VC 2010 C++ Might be needed at times...